UPDATED AUGUST 2025

 60-years old | Conifer, Colorado

-Susan Shawl, 60-years old, was killed by her two family pit bulls at her home on Black Widow Drive.
-The pit bulls belonged to her son, 36-year old Richard Shawl, who also lives at the home.
-Jefferson County sheriff's deputies responded to a dog attack about 7 pm.
-They arrived to Susan badly mauled, "barely conscious" and heavily bleeding.
-They tried to keep her alive using a tourniquet as medical responders rushed in.
-Initially, a medical helicopter was called to the scene, but was later cancelled.
-Susan died at the scene.
-The dogs also attacked their owner.
-Richard suffered non-life-threatening injuries trying to help his mother.
+Susan Shawl, 60-years old, was killed by two family pit bulls inside her home.
+Jefferson County sheriff's deputies responded to the 31900 block of Black Widow Drive around 7:00 pm regarding a dog attack.
+Upon arrival, deputies discovered Shawl badly mauled, "barely conscious" and heavily bleeding.
+Deputies tried to keep her alive using a tourniquet as medical responders rushed in.
+Initially, a medical helicopter was called to the scene, but was later canceled.
+Shawl died at the scene.
+The two pit bulls belonged to her son, 36-year old Richard Shawl, who also resides at the home.
+The dogs also attacked Richard.
+He suffered non-life-threatening injuries trying to help his mother.
 He was transported to a local hospital.
 The family had owned the pit bulls for at least 8-years.
 In 2008, Jefferson County Animal Control issued a warning citation to Richard about his dogs being "loose and aggressive."
 Just after the deadly attack, a photo of the two family pit bulls appearing calm and idyllic from Richard's Facebook page was featured on many news stories. [source citations]

 Date of death: August 29, 2016 Chained: No